Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 	1. Address pool mode - Uses a fixed public IP from a range of IPs (the pool)
 	2. Outbound interface address mode(easy IP) - A number of internal hosts are translated to the same public IPs, usually dynamic IPs
 2. *Server mapping*
-	1. Static mapping (NAT server) - A one-to-one mapping
+	1. Static mapping (NAT server) - A one-to-one mapping between a private address and public address.
+Used when external users should be able to access internal users

+**Source NAT**
+1. *Address Pool Mode (1)*  - One-to-one IP address translation without port translation